Complete results for a numerical evaluation of interior point solvers for large-scale optimal power flow problems: Numerical results

-Table~\ref{tab:benchmarks} lists the number of buses, generators and lines for each \matpower{} benchmark case.
+Table~\ref{tab:benchmarks} lists the number of buses, generators and lines for each \matpower{} benchmark case used in this study.
 Additionally, we also show properties of the corresponding optimization problem such as number of variables, equality and inequality constraints.
 Size of the optimization problem in terms of number of nonlinear equality and inequality constraints, depends on the formulation.
 For the Cartesian coordinate voltage case, voltage magnitude constraints (which are simple variable bounds for the polar case) are now nonlinear inequality constraints.
 Presented problem sizes in Table~\ref{tab:benchmarks} consider the polar voltage representation.
+In addition to the standard \matpower{} cases, there are four larger cases, case21k -- case193k, built from the case3012wp considering the largest generator outage and line contingencies.